decretist/Dissertation/Chapter3/chapter3.markdown

-[41] See Larson, “Early Stages of Gratian’s Decretum and the Second Lateran Council”, along with Winroth's rebuttal in Anders Winroth, “Innocent II, Gratian, and Abbe Migne Note,” *Bulletin of Medieval Canon Law* 28 (2008): 145–52.
+[41] See Larson, “Early Stages of Gratian’s Decretum and the Second Lateran Council”, along with Winroth's rebuttal in Anders Winroth, “Innocent II, Gratian, and Abbe Migne,” *Bulletin of Medieval Canon Law* 28 (2008): 145–52.

 [42] Winroth, “Where Gratian Slept.”